pivotal/docs-tap/tap-gui/support-menu.md

-# Support Menu Customization
+# Support menu customization

-## What is the Support Menu?
+## What is the support menu?

 Many important pages of Tanzu Application Platform GUI have a "Support" button that displays a pop-out menu.
 This menu contains a one-line